Vonage-Community/video-api-web-samples/Subscriber-Auto-Resolution/README.md

 # Vonage Video Subscriber Auto Resolution Demo

-This sample application demonstrates the Subscriber Auto Resolution feature that optimizes video streaming based on the video elements size.
+This sample application demonstrates the Subscriber Auto Resolution feature that optimizes video streaming based on the video element's size.
 This allows developers to design dynamic interfaces for their video applications.

 > Note: The code in this sample application is mostly to showcase the Subscriber Auto Resolution feature.
-Enabling the capability is one line of code.
+Enabling the functionality is one line of code.
 See below.

 ## Demo